Indicia-Team/indicia-docs-rest-api/get-responses/get-taxon-observations.rst

 Request fields
 ^^^^^^^^^^^^^^

-Fields marked with a * are mandatory.
+Fields marked with a * are mandatory so must be included in the request.

   * proj_id* - ID of the project whose records are being requested.
   * edited_date_from* - format yyyy-mm-dd or ISO 8601 yyyy-mm-ddThh:mm:ss.
 Limits to
     records created or updated on or after this date.
   * edited_date_to - format yyyy-mm-dd or ISO 8601 yyyy-mm-ddThh:mm:ss.
 Limits to
     records created or updated on or before this date.
-  * edited_date_to - format yyyy-m
   * page_size - number of records to return in the page.
   * page - index of the page to return, default 1.